Space habitat (facility)

-A space habitat (or habitation module) in a basic sense is any facility fulfilling habitational purposes in outer space.
-It is not to be confused with an extended space habitat, an arrangement of or infrastructure for multiple habitation facilities, in the sense of a space settlement.
-Space stations or theoretical extraterrestrial stations, such as a Moonbase or Mars habitat, include or are basic space habitats.
+A space habitat (or habitation module) in a basic sense is any facility providing shelter and fulfilling habitational purposes in outer space.
+It is not to be confused with an extended space settlement, an arrangement of or infrastructure for multiple habitation facilities, in the sense of a space settlement.
+Space stations and theoretical extraterrestrial surface stations (or base station), such as a moonbase or Mars habitat, include or are basic space habitats.

 The ISS was planned to get a now canceled dedicated Habitation Module.

-Space tourism is expected to place dedicated habitats into space.
-The Axiom Orbital Segment will be a commercial habitation extension of the ISS for purposes such as tourism, but also commercial research.
+Space tourism is driving the development of dedicated habitats in space.
+Axiom Station will be a commercial space station with dedicated habitat modules for the purpose of tourism and commercial research.

-Particularly inflatable space habitats have been in development.
+In particular, inflatable space habitats have been in development for decades.
 Based on the earlier NASA TransHab design, inflatable habitats have been developed and tested in orbit by the now inactive company Bigelow Aerospace.

+Definition

+The International Astronautical Federation has differentiated space habitats to space settlements and space infrastructure the following way:

-Extraterrestrial surface habitation
+Extraterrestrial surface habitat

 The only extraterrestrial surface habitats that sofar have been erected were the temporary Apollo Lunar Modules, such as Eagle of Tranquility Base, the very first.